Magalame/Dnscrypt-list-ping-sorting/README.md

 The script pings 5 times each server, and displays the average and the error on the mean and the reliablity.
 The final display lists all the servers that responded, sorted by their ping time.

-It's written in python3 and (unfortunately) needs root privileges because of the ping function that requires creating sockets.
+It's written in python3 and (unfortunately) needs root privileges because of the ping function that requires creating sockets — except for the executable version.

 The ping function is from there: https://gist.github.com/pyos/10980172